oliverpool/imohash/algorithm.md

 ### Parameters and mode

-imohash takes two parameters, as well as the message length:
+sparsehash takes two parameters, as well as the message length:

 * sample size (s)
 * sampling threshold (t)